dotnetjunkie/blog/content/posts/dependency-injection-in-attributes-dont-do-it.md

 ## Conclusion

 It is unfortunate that the ASP.NET frameworks lead us to mix data and behavior through the decision to promote applying AOP techniques with attributes.
-We can still, however, get our design where we want it to be using abstractions such as those described in this post: a design where data and behavior are separated; attributes are just plain old messages; behaviors can easily be registered and decorated; and, most importantly of all, we have a DI Container configuration that can be completely diagnosed and verified before we deploy to production.
+Fortunately, you can still get your design where you want it to be using abstractions such as those described in this post: a design where data and behavior are separated; attributes become plain old messages; behaviors can easily be registered and decorated; and, most importantly, you have a DI Container configuration that can be completely diagnosed and verified before you deploy to production.

 As always, happy injecting!